10 Easy Steps to a user Friendly Website - By Kalena Jordan

 7) Ensure Shopping Carts are Functional

-XE for visitors to compare costs in their local currency.
+This is vital for any type of e-commerce site.
+Ensure you have adequate product descriptions, pictures, specifications and crystal clear pricing.
+Include information on shipping and freight costs and integrate any taxes within your price list.
+If selling internationally, include a foreign exchange calculator such as the frëe one provided by XE for visitors to compare costs in their local currency.
 Make sure your shopping cart pages are protected by SSL or a secure certificate to give visitors the confidence to reveal their personal and credit card information without threat or risk.
 Provide simple instructions for completing the online transaction, give them the ability to back out easily and provide a help email address or phone number on every page of the process in case they get stuck.
 For instant transactions, provide a receipt immediately and confirm their transaction was successful.
 As with your online forms, test, test and test again.
 It only takes one bad experience for you to losë a potential lifetime customer.

 8) Include Obvious Contact Details

 With all the scams proliferating the web these days, people are understandably sceptical when it comes to online business.
 To build trust, you absolutely, positively need to display contact details prominently on your site.
 If you're not willing to provide a way for people to contact you, why should anyone be willing to buy from you?
 You should include your business address (preferably your street address and a postal address), a telephone number and at least one email address.
-If you are concerned about sp@m email harvesters, you can either hide your email address within a HTML encoder such as
+If you are concerned about sp@m email harvesters, you can either hide your email address within a HTML encoder such as Natata or use a contact form for people to submit to contact you with (although many people, including me, find the latter annoying).

 9) Use Easy to Understand Language